Food storage experts sometimes say to go through your stores and donate expired food to the poor. They should be grateful, right? Wait ….

 Spoiled food is not safe.
 That’s the reason why people are told to go through their food storage and remove it.

 Expired food can give you food poisoning.
 Health Canada recommends that we dispose of expired food for just that reason.
+Most of us can safely relax these ‘throw it out’ rules if we know that the food has been stored in a safe, dry environment.

 Please – the poor tend to be less healthy.
 This is in part because they have less food, less healthy food, and all too frequently, unsafe food.